 Therefore, they don’t overstate one side of any argument.
 Even when they come to a conclusion at the end of their piece, it’s after picking apart the flaws and problems with all sides of an argument.

-With this in mind, you don’t want to come across like a snake oil salesman.
-Here’s some over-the-top words you might want to leave out of your next essay:
+With this in mind, you don’t want to come across as a snake oil salesman.
+Here are some over-the-top words you might want to leave out of your next essay:

 |Avoid These 11 Exaggerated Phrases:|

 |Amazing Ground Breaking Absolute Best Absolute Worst Thoroughly Convincing Look no Further Miraculous Superb Unbelievable Sensational Exceptional|